jakazzy/leaderboard/README.md

-This is a simple board in Nodejs.
+This is a simple board in Nodejs